durr1602/gyoza/config/README.md

 ## Note on validation

-Currently, all the following files are validated against a YAML schema to help spot formatting issues (misspelled column headers, missing mandatory properties, improper format, etc.): main config file, sample layout, file with WT DNA sequences, files with expected sequences, codon table, file with the number of cellular generations.
+Currently, all the following files are validated against a YAML-formatted JSON schema to help spot formatting issues (misspelled column headers, missing mandatory properties, improper format, etc.): main config file, sample layout, file with WT DNA sequences, files with expected sequences, codon table, file with the number of cellular generations.

 ## Profiles for execution